 For tests/analytes where PT is not mandated, as determined by NYS, laboratories are required to have an alternate system for verifying the reliability and accuracy of their test results at least twice a year through participation in external proficiency testing programs or through the implementation of an internal proficiency testing program.
 When external proficiency testing is used as the laboratory's alternate assessment tool for analytes not requiring PT, all NYS Clinical Laboratory Standards of Practice for proficiency testing apply.

-Please refer to the Proficiency Testing Guide for more information.
+Please refer to the Proficiency Testing Guide available at www.wadsworth.org/regulatory/clep/pt for more detailed information.

 Test Approval